poozlehq/poozle/README.md

 </div>

 <p align="center">
-    <em>Poozle is an open-source, fast and reliable platform to integrate data from external APIs via a single integration layer.
+    <em>Poozle.
+The open-source Unified API for product integrations
 </em>
 </p>

-We believe that only an open-source solution for product integrations can address the extensive range of integrations and empower engineers to customize existing integrations.
-Our ultimate vision is to assist you in connecting any integration to your product within minutes.
+Poozle provides a single API for each vertical, allowing you to connect all SAAS tools of that vertical at once.
+We do the hard work of integrating and smoothing over thousands of SAAS tools, exposing a clean and unified interface to developers.
+We aim to make it easy for companies to build new integrations.
+Our bet is that companies will choose to use our integration platform instead of building their own integrations or using multiple API integration platforms.

 <img width="1232" alt="Screenshot 2023-06-30 at 1 27 58 AM" src="https://github.com/poozlehq/engine/assets/17528887/3d8f3fa3-79fe-4154-8308-ab627c6d5d30">